mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Advanced fusing adds 25% to the cost of the weapon but does not affect weight.
 Mini-grenades become available two Tech Levels after the standard grenade of the type and are usually hand-thrown.
-Cost for a hand grenade or mini- hand grenade is simply that of the payload (see page 54) unless advanced fusing or some other feature is desired.
+Cost for a hand grenade or mini-hand grenade is simply that of the payload (see page 54) unless advanced fusing or some other feature is desired.
 Hand grenades can be thrown 20m, and have a Range of 100m from a cup discharger.